space-wizards/website-content/content/post/20_12_02-progress-report-25.md

 #### Action Hotbar
 *Contributed by chairbender, building on earlier work by ShadowCommander*

-We now have an actions hotbar, along with a window for searching available actions to put into the hotbar.
-Actions can be granted to the player, or be provided via items.
-They will automatically populate the hotbar when granted, and can be rearranged by dragging or removed via right click.
-The system currently supports instant, targeted, and toggle actions.
-Right now, we have a sceam and disarm action as well as item actions for toggling internals and lights.
+We now have an actions hotbar!
+The idea is this hotbar will be used for all common actions you may need quick access to, from toggling your helmet light to wizard spells.

-There is still additional functionality planned for it, such as saving your layouts between rounds and allowing you to configure how actions auto-populate into it, but this is enough to allow us to start adding more fun and useful actions!
+The layout of the hotbar can be re-arranged if you feel so inclined.
+There are some minor things that have to be added like allowing you to save layouts between round, but for the most part it's very solid already.

 {{< imgw "/images/post/pr_25/hotbar" >}}
 {{< imgw "/images/post/pr_25/actions" >}}